Spending time in sunny San Diego around Valentine’s Day 2017 this year and looking for some ideas on how to spend this special day?

 If you want to really impress your culturally-inclined date, then a musical performance or theatrical show is a reliable option.

 This time of year, San Diego has plenty of great shows in town for you to choose from.

-If you’re trying to be romantic while appealing to your inner child (or if you’ve got no choice but to bring the kids along), a recent adaptation of Roald Dahl’s The Big Friendly Giant (BFG) is coming to San Diego this February.
+If you’re trying to be romantic while appealing to your inner child (or if you’ve got no choice but to bring the kids along), an adaptation of Roald Dahl’s Matilda is coming to San Diego this February.

 Just remember to purchase tickets in advance to avoid the panicked rush the week before!

 Getting In: Theater tickets are not included with the Go San Diego® Card.
 For tickets and pricing, please contact your desired theater.

 From the classical to the quirky, and everything in between, we’ve put together some of our favorite romantic things to do in San Diego and we just know you’ll find something to help you put together that perfect date.